 - Researching trends (social media, news), SEO.

-To apply, all you have to do is fill out the form below.
+To apply, all you have to do is contact me here.

 Markdown (.md) is now the only format I accept.
 It’s very easy to do – see this guide.